Fuchs Dome: Topology

 The Shackleton Range is an ice-covered plateau between 1200 and 1600 m high that rises between two large glaciers.

-It is a rectangular horst rising above major fault zones now under the Slessor Glacier to the north and Recovery Glacier glacier to the south.
+It is a rectangular horst rising above major fault zones now under the Slessor Glacier to the north and Recovery Glacier to the south.

 The center of the range is covered by a long ice cap stretching from the Fuchs Dome in the west to Shotton Snowfield in the east, and bounded by cliffs as high as 400 m.

 Fuchs Dome extends from Stratton Glacier east to Crossover Pass, where the plateau narrows to under 1 km in width.

 It has an average height of around 1500 m, and gradually slopes to the north down to 1100 to 1300 m.

 There are steep ice slopes along the margins of the plateau, which often have crevasses and in some places have ice falls.

 The plateau surface is a discontinuous and faulted undulating peneplain, most visible on the south of the range.

 The flat areas free of ice at the edge of the Fuchs Dome and Shotton Snowfield and the table mountains that surround them are the remnants of the peneplain.